filecoin-project/specs/network-protocols.md

 - **Name**: Hello
 - **Protocol ID**: `/fil/hello/1.0.0`

+Note: Implementations should limit the maximum number of bytes read during the `ReadCborRPC` call.
+We suggest 1MB as a sane limit.

+# Hello Handshake

 > The Hello protocol is used when two filecoin nodes initially connect to eachother in order to determine information about the other node.

 Whenever a node gets a new connection, it opens a new stream on that connection and "says hello".
 This is done by crafting a `HelloMessage`, sending it to the other peer using CBOR RPC and finally, closing the stream.